CiscoCloud/distributive/README.md

 for each check available on our [Github wiki][wiki].

-If you'd like to see how Distributive is used in production environments, take a look at the [RPM source][distributive-rpm], which includes checks used in [Mantl][mi].
+If you'd like to see how Distributive is used in production environments, take a look at the [RPM source][mantl-packaging], which includes checks used in [Mantl][mantl].

 Dependencies
 ============

-Distributive itself has no dependencies; it is compiled as a statically linked standalone Go binary.
-Some checks, however, rely on output from specific packages.
+Distributive itself has no dependencies; it is a standalone binary.
+Some checks, however, rely on output from specific commands.
 These dependencies are outlined for each check on our [Github wiki][wiki].

 Comparison to Other Software
 ============================